-Port Aransas and Port Isabel High Schools have been collecting beachprofile data and coastal-process observations since 1999.
+Port Aransas and Port Isabel High Schools have been collecting beach-profile data and coastal-process observations since 1999.
 Although neither Mustang Island nor South Padre Island have experienced the type of dramatic shoreline change due to major storms that Galveston Island has, the information gained from the students' work has been beneficial to Bureau researchers' understanding of the dynamics of the Texas coast.

 Brazos Santiago Pass, the southern border of South Padre Island, is dredged biannually.
 The pass serves as the southern Gulf of Mexico access to the Gulf Intracoastal Waterway and the Port of Brownsville.
 Dredged material is placed on beaches of South Padre Island, and the three sites monitored by Port Isabel High School students are within the nourishment areas.
 The SPI02 monitoring site has also been used by students and scientists to monitor the growth of dunes.
 When SPI02 was established in August 2000, there were no dunes between the seawall and the waterline at this location.
 Since that time, sand fences have been installed, and vegetation has been planted.
 Profile data have been quantifying the effects of these actions (Fig. 15).
 Whereas the vegetation line has remained in a similar position throughout the study period, beach volume at this location has been increasing owing to a slowly accreting shoreline and entrapment of sand in the dune area.
-Hurricane Dolly made landfall on South Padre Island near Port Mansfield on July 23, 2008.
-Impacts to beaches and dunes in the Port Isabel students' study area were not measured because of the arrival of Hurricane lke before their first field trip.
+Hurricane Dolly made landfall on South Padre Island near Port Mansfield on

+July 23, 2008.
+Impacts to beaches and dunes in the Port Isabel students' study area were not measured because of the arrival of Hurricane Ike before their first field trip.
 The storm surge due to Hurricane Ike deposited sand in the dune area at SPI02 and covered the vegetation, essentially flattening the profile.
+Although shoreline position and beach volume appear steady at this site, the vegetation line moved seaward during the 2012-2013 academic year.
 Port Isabel students will continue to monitor dune changes and shoreline advancement at this location.